Court order to recognize change of gender in California

-In California, you can ask the court for an order recognizing your or your child's gender (recognizing a change of gender).
+In California, you can ask the court for an order recognizing your or your child's gender change.
 When you ask for the order, you can ask for a gender marker of female, male, or nonbinary.
 The process takes about two months.

 When you need a court order to update gender markers

-You may not need a court order to update a gender marker on identity documents.
+You may not need a court order to update a gender marker or sex identifier on identity documents.

 Find out how to update identity documents from each government agency identity.